 Just like learning a new skill, at first it’s awkward, and you kind of want to quit, but eventually, you are all the better for it.

-Conclusion: It Hurts at First, But It’s Absolutely Worth It
+Conclusion: It Hurts at First, But It’s Worth Leaving Social Media

 I know I’m not the bearer of good news to write an article about how something that such a huge swath of humanity is actively engaging with for a large percentage of their waking hours is something that perhaps they should chuck out of their lives.